 In Key Stage 1 pupils learn how to think imaginatively and talk about what they like and dislike when designing and making.
 They build on their early childhood experiences of investigating objects around them.
 They explore how familiar things work and talk about, draw and model their ideas.
 They learn how to design and make safely and start to use computing as part of their designing and making.

 In Key Stage 2 pupils work on their own and as part of a team on a range of designing and making activities.
 They think about what products are used for and the needs of the people who use them.
 They plan what has to be done and identify what works well and what could be improved in their own and other people’s designs.
 They draw on their knowledge and understanding from other areas of the curriculum and use computers in a range of ways.

-The school is well equipped with computers, interactive whiteboards in every classroom and data projectors but is always seeking to develop its resources.
+The school is well equipped with computers, interactive whiteboards in every classroom and Ipads, but is always seeking to develop its resources.